 Irresponsible pesticide use, for example as method of vermin control, may impact on scavengers such as vultures and in the long run on top predators through biomagnification in higher trophic levels.
 Similarly, the use of insecticide on crop fields may also affect non-target species.
-Less insecticide can be applied to reduce the risk of harm to non-target species.
-Overabstraction of groundwater may potentially have devastating effects on plant and animal populations reliant on it.
-It not only include the drying up of springs, dying of trees and migration or dying of animals, but also the lowering of cave water levels.
+It would therefore be advantageous to use GM maize which, for example in the case of BT Maize, target a certain problem species.
+Less insecticides can be applied to reduce the risk of harm to non-target species.